Students on the AMC have desired 24/7 late night access for many years and now HSL delivers!

 Beginning Oct 13, 2014 Health Sciences Library increases access for the CU AMC University community by offering badge-ID access 24/7 after library closing times.
-The effort has been made possible through the work of various campus stakeholders along with the library.
 Security enhancements to the library facility were made over the summer, and library staff have ready new closing procedures to help with the transition.
-The library decreases its public facility hours from 101 per week to 91 hours/week but access is greatly expanded for students.
 The library will be closing up services and locking its doors two hours earlier on Sunday – Thursday evenings at 10pm.
 Friday and Saturday closing times remain the same at 6pm.

 During these posted hours library staff are on duty and our service desk is open: